 This program also manages to strike a balance between application and theory.
 It is an excellent program for beginners.
 Although it offers no certification, it is free of any cost.

 Course Duration: 13 weeks

-Virtually any industry can benefit from data science, from retail to real estate.
-These industries can leverage their existing data and weaponize to their competitive advantage.
+Any industry can benefit from data science, from retail to real estate.
+These industries can leverage their existing data and weaponize it to their competitive advantage.
 So, if you are an aspiring data scientist willing to exercise your positional authority to make decisions for corporations, then go for it.

 Jokes aside, you will be a key player with that job profile, where you will be the sieve through which structured, semi-structured, and unstructured data will be passed for obtaining insights.

 A career in data science is a lucrative option since it reciprocates your intellectual and economic needs.
 Although challenging, data scientists are in higher demand – likely to explode in the upcoming decade.
 So, learn with curiosity and retain optimism.
 Keep working, and the rest will permeate accordingly.

 - How much do data scientists earn in India?